chimay/wheel/README.md

 sufficient.
 But with time, the torus grows big, and a third level helps you to organize your files by groups and categories:

-- The wheel contains all the toruses
+- the wheel contains all the toruses
-- Each torus contains a category of files, e.g.:
+- each torus contains a category of files, e.g.:
   + configuration, development, publication
-- Each circle contains a project, e.g.:
+- each circle contains a project, e.g.:
   + emacs or vifm circles in configuration torus
   + shell or elisp in development torus
   + tea or art in publication torus